 The project contains a heritage component, with the physical incorporation of historic Grant House (a home built in 1875) into the atrium of the development.
-The owner has incorporated sustainable components and initiatives as part of the design and operation of 150 Elgin Street, and has accordingly achieved a certification level of LEED Gold.
+The owner has incorporated sustainable components and initiatives as part of the design and operation of 150 Elgin Street, and has accordingly achieved LEED Gold certification.

 LEED Gold Certification - Canada Green Building Council (CaGBC)